-The project site is generally rectangular in shape and approximately 2.01-acres in total size.
-The project site has undergone prior land use manipulations to include forest harvest, site clearing and grading within the southern portions of the parcel, the development of an adjacent roadway, and residential development, including an existing shop.
-The project site is generally dominated by a gently sloping lawn area to a top of slope above the creek and associated riverine wetland to the north.
-The western portion of the project site (the selected location for the new single-family homesite) is grass lawn, somewhat flat and has been generally cleared by prior planning actions.
+The project site is rectangular in shape and approximately 4.24-acres in total size.
+The project site has undergone prior land use manipulations to include forest harvest, site clearing and grading within the eastern portion of the project site, the development of an adjacent roadway, and development of adjacent properties.
+The project site is generally dominated by two topographic swales passing from the north to the south - one in the east-central portion of the project site (the selected location for the new single-family homesite) is somewhat flat and has been generally cleared by prior planning actions.
 The remainder of the project site is dominated by a mixed deciduous/coniferous forest plant community.
-Existing single-family homesites are located directly to the west, north, and east.
+Existing single-family homesites are located directly to the southwest, north, and east.

-Comprehensive Plan:

-Rural Residential Standard Proposed
+Comprehensive Plan: Rural Residential Standard Proposed

-Zone: Stanuaru
+Zone: Standard rioposed

-Rural Residential (RR)
+Rural Protection (RR)

 Minimum Density N/A N/A - Subject property is

 Maximum Density 1 dwelling unit/5 acres an existing lot.

 Minimum Lot Size 5 acres N/A

 Maximum Lot Size NA N/A

 Minimum Lot Width 140 feet N/A

 Minimum Lot Depth 140 feet N/A

 Maximum Height 35 feet N/A

 Maximum Impervious N/A N/A

 Surface Coverage

 Maximum Lot N/A N/A

 Coverage